PowelAS/field-worker-bot/README.md

 ## Purpose of the project

-Field Worker Bot is a Proof-of-Concept solution for field workers performing electrical grid inspections.
-In many cases they are not able to add discrepancies to their systems using traditional web or mobile applications, during performing inspections.
-Because of difficult conditions, like work at height, dirt or frost, they have to add these information later.
-With use of Microsoft Bot Framework together with Speech-to-Text and Text-to-Speech technologies the engineer is now able to perform these actions using his voice.
+Field Worker Bot is a Proof-of-Concept for field workers performing power grid inspections.
+In many cases the field workers are not able to add discrepancies to their systems using traditional web or mobile applications, when they inspect components in the power grid.
+Difficult conditions like work at height, dirt and frost force them to add this information later, leading to poor data quality and missing information.
+With use of Microsoft Bot Framework together with Speech-to-Text and Text-to-Speech technologies the field workers are now able to perform these actions using their voice, as they go.

 You can find more information about Bot Framework and LUIS under the following links: